h8d13/Lighttpd-Steroids/README.md

 ### Install instructions

-Create a directory for this to live in for example `mkdir awesomelua` Download the run.py script this contains the docker script to start the container with proper commands (check if you want to modify anything)
+Create a directory for this to live in, for example `mkdir awesomelua`

+Download the run.py script this contains the docker script to start the container with proper commands (check if you want to modify anything)
 Or use commands manually if you're a wizard.